raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 You now need to indent all your code below the `for` loop so that it sits **inside** the `for` loop.

-To do this, highlight the code you want to indent and use the **Tab** key on your keyboard to indent multiple lines at once.
+To do this, highlight the code you want to indent and use the <kbd>Tab</kbd> key on your keyboard to indent multiple lines at once.

 --- code ---
 ---